 The early years are all about learning through play and playing to learn.
 At Kids With An Edge, our classroom learning is through play with a purpose.
 Children learn while “chugging” around the room picking up different numbers of passengers.
 They learn by drawing “Mama A” and connecting her with “Baby a”.
 They learn while singing, “5 little ducks went out to play…” or by becoming the “3 little monkeys jumping on the bed…” We play with cards, we play board games and we play hopscotch – all with a purpose.

-The children don’t feel pressured; they feel empowered.
-The world comes alive to them in a new way.
-They can read a STOP sign, they know where to EXIT from, and books become interesting stories instead of a collection of pictures.
+Children feel empowered when the world comes alive to them in a new way… when they can read a STOP sign, when they know where to EXIT from, and when books become interesting stories instead of a collection of pictures.

 Words are letters arranged in a pattern.
 Math is numbers dictated by patterns.
 Here is an interesting article from the Seattle Times: It’s just math: Preschoolers can do more than we might think.

 Our classes are the perfect complement to your child’s preschool/kindergarten class.
 Really small class sizes allow us to meet each child exactly where they are in their journey and we are able to stay attuned to their unique interests and learning style.

 Every aspect of a child’s development is essential – a happy heart, a healthy body and a strong mind.

 Children have so much potential.
 At Kids With and Edge, we believe it is truly a privilege to team with parents to provide their children with every opportunity to discover and uncover that potential.

 Children are social beings by nature and each child should feel confident in expressing their curiosity and creativity and in sharing the joy of their discoveries.